hyperledger-archives/sawtooth-core/source/sawtooth_developers_guide/architecture_overview.rst

 ensure fairness in the node lottery.
 Instead of a Proof-of-Work competition amongst nodes, Sawtooth Lake implements a Proof-of-Elapsed-Time (PoET) algorithm for distributed consensus.
-PoET relies upon a trusted execution environment, Intel’s Software Guard Extensions (SGX), to generate fair, verifiable random wait timers and signed certificates of timer expiration.
+PoET relies upon a trusted execution environment, Intel's Software Guard Extensions (SGX), to generate fair, verifiable random wait timers and signed certificates of timer expiration.
 This mechanism substantially reduces the computation and energy cost of ensuring